-- simplifying the classifications of financial assets into those carried at amortised cost and those carried at fair value; - simplifying the requirements for embedded derivatives: - removing the tainting rules associated with held-to-maturity assets; - removing the requirements to separate and fair value embedded derivatives for financial assets carried at amortised cost: - allowing an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
-Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument; and - reclassifying financial assets where there is a change in an entity's business model as they are initially classified based on: - a. the objective of the entity's business model for managing the financial assets; and - b. the characteristics of the contractual cash flows. - AASB 2012-3 Amendments to Australian Accounting Standards Offsetting Financial Assets and Liabilities (applicable for annual reporting periods commencing on or after 1 January 2014)
+- simplifying the classifications of financial assets into those carried at amortised cost and those carried at fair value; - simplifying the requirements for embedded derivatives; - removing the tainting rules associated with held-to-maturity assets; - removing the requirements to separate and fair value embedded derivatives for financial assets carried at amortised cost; - allowing an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
+Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument; and - reclassifying financial assets where there is a change in an entity's business model as they are initially classified based on: - a. the objective of the entity's business model for managing the financial assets; and - b. the characteristics of the contractual cash flows. - AASB 15: Revenue from Contracts with Customers and AASB 2014-5 Amendments to Australian Accounting Standards arising from AASB15 (applicable for annual reporting periods commencing on or after 1 January 2017).
+Initial application of these standards is expected to be in the financial year ending 30 June 2018.